 These vegan raspberry muffins are fluffy and delicious, and bursting with sweet raspberries in every bite.
 Bake a batch (or two) and you're set for a tasty, easy vegan breakfast all week.

 This raspberry muffin recipe is my all time favorite vegan breakfast recipe.
 I like to make a batch of these or my vegan blueberry muffins over the weekend, and store them in the fridge for a quick breakfast all week long.
+If you want to get fancy, pipe some vegan cream cheese frosting on the top, and now you have raspberry cupcakes!

 They're freezer friendly too, so they're a great breakfast meal prep option for busy mornings.
 And, there's a gluten free option as well.
 What's not to love?
 Let's get baking!